-Students will live in apartments by Colgate University in the Cleveland House located near the Woodley Park/Zoo Metro stop in the District of Columbia.
+Students will live in apartments rented by Colgate University in the Cleveland House located near the Woodley Park/Zoo Metro stop in the District of Columbia.
 Students take the Red Line from the Woodley Park/Zoo metro stop to Union Station and then walk about two blocks to the Hall of the States, where classes are held.
 Colgate will make the necessary arrangements for apartment leases and will charge students for housing.

-For details of student expenses on this study group, please see Student Cost Estimate Sheet.
+For details of student expenses on this study group, please see the Student Cost Estimate Sheet.

 All students interested in applying should plan on attending one of the informational sessions.
 The study group application will open on Wednesday, October 3, 2018

 , and will close on Wednesday, November 7, 2018

 .
 Applications are on the Colgate University Off-Campus Study websites and are submitted online at offcampusstudy.colgate.edu

 .
 Only finalists in the selection process will be interviewed.
 Interviews will be arranged by e-mail.
 The faculty director will announce admissions decisions by early January 2019.